Jrkals/GlueUp-Transition/README.md

 #### TODOS

-* test to make sure chapter leader merging is working
+* Test to make sure chapter leader merging is working
-* fix duplicate events
-* how does relation between umbrella and chapter custom fields work?
-    * do we want to import some fields at chapter and some at national?
+* Hide some custom fields at chapter level?
-* mark sekaz phone: 571-289-5701
+* Mark Sekaz phone: 571-289-5701